-H850005.
-Drone Poster.
-Exhibit must be designed to educate yourself and others on one or more of the following topics: drone technologies, uses of drones, the different types of drones, types of training needed to operate drones, and the laws and regulations users must follow.
-Posters can be any size up to 28 inches by 22 inches.
+H 850 5 DRONE POSTER - Exhibit must be designed to educate yourself and others on one or more of the following topics: drone technologies, uses of drones, the different types of drones, types of training need to operate drones, and the laws and regulations users must follow.
+Posters can be any size up to 28 inches x 22 inches.

-H850006.
-Drone Video.
-Exhibit must demonstrate how the drone interacts with the outside world.
-Examples include: field scouting, surveying damage from natural disasters, drones used in commercial applications and settings, drones used for structural engineering.
-State Fair Qualified video should not exceed 5 minutes.
-Videos should be submitted to https://go.unl.edu/2024nesfset by August 10, 2024.
+H 850 6 DRONE VIDEO - Exhibit must demonstrate how the drone interacts with the outside world.
+Examples include field scouting, surveying damage from natural disasters, drones used in commercial applications and settings, drones used for structural engineering.
+Video should not exceed 5 minutes.
+Videos should also be uploaded to a video streaming application and exhibitors must provide a hard copy QR code for viewing.
 Exhibitors should test their codes or links on several devices to check for appropriate permissions for public viewing.
-For county fair, videos should be submitted to Dawes County at dawes-county@unl.edu.